Health Insurance and Mental Health Services

-Basically, if your provider is in your network and your visit meets medical necessity guidelines, our services should be covered.
+In general, if your provider is in your network and your visit meets medical necessity guidelines, our services should be covered.
 Because insurance plans can change, we verify benefits just prior to your appointment rather than when you make your appointment.
 If you want to know your benefits sooner, we encourage you to call them.

 Unfortunately, we cannot guarantee that the quote of benefits was correct or that your insurance will pay what they have said that they will pay.
-In fact, insurance companies tell us every time we call them that a quote of benefits is not a guarantee of payment and that payment decisions are made when the claim is processed (i.e., sometimes weeks AFTER your appointment).
+In fact, insurance companies tell us every time we call them that a quote of benefits is not a guarantee of payment and that payment decisions are made when the claim is processed (i.e., sometimes weeks or even months AFTER your appointment).

-In other words, even if your insurance tells us that you will only have to pay a $25 co-payment, they can still decide to apply the entire bill to your deductible later when they process the claim, resulting in you having to pay much more.
+In other words, even if your insurance tells us that you will only have to pay a $25 co-payment, they can still deny the claim or decide to apply the entire bill to your deductible later when they process the claim, resulting in you having to pay much more.
 Unfortunately, we have no control over what portion of your bill your insurance company will pay and cannot predict with 100% accuracy how they will pay the claim.